 In other news related to the coronavirus pandemic:

 — Florida is willing to be a restart site for professional sports leagues when play resumes following shutdowns caused by the new coronavirus.
-Florida Gov. Ron DeSantis said today that he is welcoming all pro sports for practicing and playing, although he couldn’t guarantee that fans would be permitted.
-Arizona Gov. Doug Ducey announced yesterday that his state is open to games without spectators for all the major sports starting Saturday.
+Florida Gov. Ron DeSantis says he is welcoming all pro sports for practicing and playing, although he couldn’t guarantee that fans would be permitted.
+Arizona Gov. Doug Ducey announced this week that his state is open to games without spectators for all the major sports starting Saturday.

 — Major League Soccer is looking at the possibility of resuming the season this summer with all teams playing in Orlando, Florida.
 A person with knowledge of the plan says the league's 26 teams and limited staff would likely be sheltered in a resort with games played without fans at ESPN's Wide World of Sports Complex at Disney World.
 Details of the plan are still under consideration.
 Teams could head to Florida as early as June 1 for training camps.

 — A person familiar with the decision says the Miami Marlins will temporarily furlough 90 to 100 baseball operations employees beginning June 1 because of the pandemic.
 The person told The Associated Press that about 40 percent of the baseball operations staff will be affected, with the status of those furloughed to be evaluated monthly.
 Their health benefits will continue through the end of October.

 — The PGA Tour has outlined a health plan for its return that includes testing players for the new coronavirus both at home and when they arrive at tournaments.
 The tour's chief of operations says they won't play if it's not safe for everyone involved, and if testing takes away from resources in the host city.
 The return to golf will not include spectators or pro-ams.
 Key personnel will have to answer health questionnaires and have their temperatures taken every day.
 The tour says if a player tests positive, he will have to withdraw.